MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 ## Business drivers

-Working closely with business partners, the Contoso IT team defines the business drivers for a VDI migration to Azure.
+By working closely with business partners, Contoso IT team defines the business drivers for the RDS on-premises migration to Azure.
 These drivers might include:

 - **Current environment end-of-life:** A datacenter is out of capacity when it reaches the end of a lease or is closing down.
 Migrating to the cloud provides virtually unlimited capacity.
 Current software might also be reaching its end of life where it's become necessary to upgrade the software running Contoso's desktops and application virtualization solution.
 - **Reduce cost:** Reduce costs with pooled, multi-session resources.
 With the new Windows 11 and Windows 10 Enterprise multi-session capability, exclusive to Azure Virtual Desktop, and the Remote Desktop Session Host (RDSH) role on Windows Server, you can greatly reduce the number of virtual machines (VMs) and operating system overhead while still providing the same resources to your users.